If you are homeless or about to be homeless, we may have a duty to help you.

-- You have dependent children living with you who are under 16, or under 19 if they are in full time education.
+- you have dependent children living with you who are under 16, or under 19 if they are in full-time education

-- You, or any member of your household is pregnant.
+- you, or any member of your household is pregnant

-- You have been made homeless as a result of fire, flood or some other disaster.
+- you have been made homeless as a result of fire, flood or some other disaster

-- You are ‘vulnerable' because of old age, mental or physical illness, disability, because of fleeing violence, because you have been in the armed forces, serving a prison sentence or have a background of being 'in care', or other special reasons.
+- you are vulnerable because of old age, mental or physical illness, disability, because of fleeing violence, because you have been in the armed forces, serving a prison sentence or have a background of being in care, or other special reasons

-- You are 16 or 17 years old.
+- you are 16 or 17 years old.

 We have to find out if you have a local connection with Stevenage, which could be if:

-- You have permanent employment in the borough.
+- you have permanent employment here

 Visits outside the office